HopeTran/legal/code-of-conduct.md

 If the violation is in documentation or code, for example inappropriate pronoun usage or word choice within official documentation, we ask that people report these privately to support@bitmark.com, and, if they have sufficient ability within the project, to resolve or remove the concerning material, being mindful of the perspective of the person originally reporting the issue.

-## ENDNOTES
+## Endnotes

 This code of conduct defines **empathy** as "a vicarious participation in the emotions, ideas, or opinions of others; the ability to imagine oneself in the condition or predicament of another." **Empathetic** is the adjectival form of empathy.

 This code of conduct follows the [Apache Code of Conduct](https://www.apache.org/foundation/policies/conduct) very closely.
 Changes from that document were made primarily to identify Bitmark Inc. and the Bitmark distributed node software project, to ensure that the correct contact information was provided, and to conform the document to the practices of Bitmark Inc. where they differ (in minor ways) from the practices of the Apache Software Foundation.

-_Last revised: January 17, 20018_